Bulk Order Discount Available

 What You Need to Know About Kelvin

-You might have heard of measuring the temperature in terms of Fahrenheit or Celcius, but you might not be familiar with Kelvin.
+You might have heard of measuring the temperature in terms of Fahrenheit or Celsius, but you might not be familiar with Kelvin.
 This is because Kelvin is not often used to measure the temperature of the weather or your food.
 Instead, Kelvin is usually used as a more scientific measurement which is why you will often see it used as a measurement in the realm of light bulbs as well as other scientific realms.

 What is Kelvin in Lighting?